Aetna modified CPB 0687 for pemetrexed, effective February 25, 2026. Here's what billing teams need to know before submitting claims.

 Unlocks every table on this page.
 Free weekly digest included.
 By subscribing you agree to our Terms and Privacy Policy.

-81291 MTHFR gene analysis (hereditary hypercoagulability) Explicitly excluded under CPB 0687 selection criteria
+81291 HCPCS MTHFR (5,10-methylenetetrahydrofolate reductase) gene analysis Explicitly not covered under CPB 0687 selection criteria

 Key ICD-10-CM Diagnosis Codes